itsoft7/revolut-php/README.md

 more publickey.cer
 ```

-Add publickey.cer content to [Revolut Business API settings page](https://business.revolut.com/settings/api) and point there your OAuth redirect URI.
+Add the contents of publickey.cer to [Revolut Business API settings page](https://business.revolut.com/settings/api) and point your OAuth redirect URI.
 Save ClientId and Enable API access to your account.

 ### Create insecured revolut.cfg.php
 This config saves tokens in files.
-You can save them to database or other places, but for security reasons better not to save them, see the next section Secured revolut.cfg.php.
+You can save them to a database or other places, but for security reasons better not to save them, see the next section Secured revolut.cfg.php.

 ```
 <?php